Towards Convexity in Anomaly Detection: A New Formulation of SSLM with Unique Optimal Solutions: Conclusion

 \section{Conclusion}

-We proposed a novel convex SSLM formulation, which simplifies to a convex quadratic programming problem for specific hyperparameter values.
-The convexity of our method allows us to derive several valuable results that are not achievable with traditional nonconvex SSLM models, greatly simplifying the analysis of hypersphere$-$based SVM solutions.
-We thoroughly examined how hyperparameters influence the optimal solution and established clear connections between our model and traditional SSLM, specifying conditions under which the optimal solution is unique.
-We also derive the $\nu$-property, which explains how hyperparameters affect the distribution of support vectors and margin errors across positive and negative classes.
-The numerical experiments confirmed that our proposed model outperforms traditional primal SSLM and its dual in terms of both efficiency and accuracy.
+We proposed a novel convex SSLM formulation that, for specific hyperparameter choices, reduces to a convex quadratic programming problem.
+The convexity of our model enables rigorous analysis and derivation of results that are challenging or impossible for traditional nonconvex SSLM models, notably simplifying the study of hypersphere-based SVM solutions.
+We systematically investigated the influence of hyperparameters on the optimal solution and established explicit connections with traditional SSLM, identifying conditions under which the solution is unique.
+Moreover, we derived the $\nu$-property, providing insight into how hyperparameters govern the distribution of support vectors and margin errors across positive and negative classes.

-We believe that resolving the issues associated with nonconvexity will drive further advancements in developing robust algorithms for hypersphere$-$based SVMs.
-Future work will explore additional properties and algorithms stemming from the convexity of our model.
+Extensive numerical experiments demonstrate that our method consistently outperforms both the primal SSLM and its dual in terms of efficiency and accuracy.
+By addressing the challenges of nonconvexity, our work paves the way for developing more robust algorithms for hypersphere-based SVMs.
+Future work will explore additional theoretical properties and algorithmic strategies that leverage the convexity of our formulation.

-This work was initiated from a discussion between the first author and Shuisheng Zhou at Xidian University on the nonconvexity in anomaly detection.
-The authors gratefully acknowledge the many stimulating suggestions and comments from Shuisheng Zhou during the preparation of this paper.
+This work was initiated through discussions between the first author and Prof. Shuisheng Zhou at Xidian University on the role of nonconvexity in anomaly detection.
+The authors gratefully acknowledge Prof. Zhou for his many insightful suggestions and constructive comments during the preparation of this paper.
+The importance of convex modeling in the context of bilevel optimization was inspired by discussions with Dr. Samuel Ward from the University of Southampton.
+The authors sincerely thank Dr. Ward for highlighting this point and for his valuable feedback.

 Hongying Liu is supported by the National Natural Science Foundation of China under Grant 12171021 and 12131004.

 \begin{appendices}